en_USEnglish

 Cross-platform application development basics: React Native vs. Flutter

-Cross-platform application development has become common practice in the software development industry.
+Cross-platform application development has become a common practice in the software development industry.

 Cross-platform development involves creating applications that can run on multiple platforms, such as iOS and Android, using a single source code.

-React Native and Flutter: the basics of cross-platform application development
+React Native and Flutter: The Basics of Cross-Platform App Development

-React Native and Flutter are two of the frameworks for cross-platform application development.
+React Native and Flutter are two of the most popular frameworks for cross-platform application development.

 Introducing React Native

-React Native is an open source framework developed by Facebook for creating mobile applications using JavaScript and React.
+React Native is an open source framework developed by Facebook that allows you to create mobile applications using JavaScript and React.

 The benefits of React Native

-React Native allows much of the code to be shared between iOS and Android, which can reduce development time and cost.
-What's more, because React Native uses JavaScript, a widely used language, there's a large community of developers who can help solve problems.
+React Native allows for much of the code to be shared between iOS and Android, which can reduce development time and costs.
+Additionally, because React Native uses JavaScript, a widely used language, there's a large community of developers who can help with issues.

-However, React Native can be slower than native applications, and some platform-specific features may require you to write native code.
+However, React Native can be slower than native apps, and some platform-specific features may require writing native code.

 Introducing Flutter

-Flutter is another open source framework for mobile application development, developed by Google.
+Flutter is another open-source framework for mobile app development, developed by Google.

 The benefits of Flutter

-Flutter also enables code to be shared between iOS and Android.
+Flutter also allows code to be shared between iOS and Android.
 Flutter uses the Dart language, which is easy to learn and use.
-What's more, Flutter is known for its high development speed, thanks to its "hot reload" feature that lets you instantly see changes in the application without having to restart it.
+Additionally, Flutter is known for its high development speed, thanks to its "hot reload" feature, which allows you to instantly see changes in the app without having to restart it.

-However, as Flutter is newer than React Native, it has a smaller community and fewer third-party libraries.
-Also, as Dart is less widely used than JavaScript, it can be harder to find Dart developers.
+However, because Flutter is newer than React Native, it has a smaller community and fewer third-party libraries.
+Additionally, because Dart is less widely used than JavaScript, it can be harder to find Dart developers.

 Comparing React Native and Flutter